zeh/key-action-binder-as3/README.md

 ## Changelog

+ * 2014-01-12 - 1.4.1 - Moved gamepad data to an external JSON (cleaner maintenance)
  * 2013-10-12 - 1.3.1 - Added ability to inject game controls from keyboard events (used for some meta keys on some platforms)
  * 2013-10-12 - 1.2.1 - Added gamepad index filter support for isActionActivated() and getActionValue()
  * 2013-10-08 - 1.1.1 - Removed max/min from addGamepadSensitiveActionBinding() (always use hardcoded values)